zzzprojects/docs/entityframework.net/pages/getting-started/how-to-see-ef-errors.md

 ```
 [Try it online](https://dotnetfiddle.net/UZtI6h)

-When you execute, you will see the following exception.
+When you execute the code, you will see the following exception.

 `System.Data.Entity.Validation.DbEntityValidationException: 'Validation failed for one or more entities.
 See 'EntityValidationErrors' property for more details.'`